 Dog Breeds That Can Benefit From Joint Supplements as Puppies

 In breeds that have the potential for joint disease, it is recommended to start joint supplements.
-These breeds are most commonly at risk for joint issues:
+These breeds are most commonly at risk for common issues:

 Frequently Asked Questions